tromp/tromp.github.io/_posts/2026-01-28-largest-number-revised.md

 [ASCII](https://en.wikipedia.org/wiki/ASCII) is a 7-bit
-character encoding standard representing 128 unique characters, but all modern computers use 8-bit bytes to store either plain ASCII or [UTF-8](https://en.wikipedia.org/wiki/UTF-8), a unicode character encoding that's backward compatible with ASCII.
+character encoding standard representing 128 unique characters, but all modern computers use 8-bit bytes to store either plain ASCII or [UTF-8](https://en.wikipedia.org/wiki/UTF-8), a Unicode character encoding that's backward compatible with ASCII.
 So we'll consider the above all-scaffold do-nothing program to be the only valid 64-bit C program.

-Plenty other languages require no such scaffolding though.
+Plenty other languages require no such scaffolding.
 For instance, Linux features the arbitrary precision calculator [bc](https://en.wikipedia.org/wiki/Bc_(programming_language)).
 It happily computes the 954242 digit number 9^999999 = 35908462...48888889, making